roman-milk/roman-milk.github.io/to-tame-a-slave.md

+===

- ****** To Tame a Slave Ch.
-06 ****** byianbabyyy© I'm so sorry for the wait.
+I'm so sorry for the wait.
 Apparently I'm awful at sex scenes.
 I'm going to stop setting deadlines, because I feel so awful when I don't meet them.
 Hope you enjoy!

  *****